frostming/pycomplete/README.md

 print(completer.render())
 ```

+`Completer` accepts different types of objects according to the CLI framework.
+For `argparse`, `argparse.ArgumentParser` is expected while
+for `click`, either `click.Command` or `click.Context` is OK. `pycomplete` knows what to do based on which type of the first argument is given.

 ## How does it differ from `argcomplete`?

 `argcomplete`, together with `click-completion`, can also generate scripts for shell completion.
 However, they work in a different way
 that commands and options are retrieved on the fly when they are requested by a matching token.
 This brings a performance shrinkage
-when it is expensive to import the CLI app. `pycomplete` produces **static and fixed** scripts which contain all required information in
+when it is expensive to import the CLI app.
+In the other side, `pycomplete` produces **static and fixed** scripts which contain all required information
+within themselves.
+Plus, `argcomplete` and `click-completion` both work for specific framework.
+One may notice the disadvantage of static completion
-themselves.
-The disadvantage is also obvious -- users must regenerate the script when the commands and/or options are updated.
-Fortunately,
+is also obvious -- users must regenerate the script when the commands and/or options are updated.
+Fortunately, it shouldn't be a problem
-it shouldn't be a problem in most package managers like `homebrew`, where completion scripts are part of the package and are bundled with it.
+in most package managers like `homebrew`, where completion scripts are part of the package and are bundled with it.

 ## Limitations